(The Right Way)

 If you’re hemorrhaging money each month from employing in-house customer support, human resources, accounting representatives, or any staff that aren’t really essential, it’s time to take a closer look at your needs and consider outsourcing.

-Before you back away in horror at the thought of outside hands touching your sterile project, consider the incredible benefits it offers.
+Before you back away in horror at the thought of outside hands touching your sterile project, consider the incredible benefits of outsourcing.

-Outsourcing can allow startups to function seamlessly by taking care of ongoing tasks like web support or customer service.
+Outsourcing can allow startups to function seamlessly by taking care of necessary ongoing tasks, like web support or customer service.
 Ultimately, this will enable you to focus wholeheartedly on your own goals, and help your team accomplish things they don’t currently have the bandwidth or expertise to do.

 That said, choosing to outsource anything in your company shouldn’t be a snap decision.
 As business development specialist Alleli Aspili warns: